What is canal stenosis surgery and is it the right treatment option for me?

 - Osteophytes — the development of bone spurs often leads to nerve compression

-- Injury – injured or swollen tissue also constricts the spinal canal
+- Injury – injured or swollen tissue can constrict the spinal canal

-- Spondylolisthesis — the misalignment of a vertebra constricts the spinal canal
+- Spondylolisthesis — the misalignment of a vertebra restricts spinal canal space